Neptune provides access to your application logs and deployment status through your AI assistant.Documentation Index

 - Public IP: Your application’s public IP address

-- Resource details: Status of each storage bucket and secret, including bucket IDs
+- Resource details: Status of each storage bucket (including bucket ID), secret, and database

 Example status response